rfabbri/pavilion-multiview-3d-dataset/README.md

-This is a realistic professional-grade high-quality archviz dataset with full 3D ground truth, including curve and hard edge ground truth, control over illumination and ground truth camera models for a video sequence.
+This is a realistic professional-grade high-quality archviz dataset with full 3D ground truth, including curve and hard edge ground truth, control over illumination and ground truth camera models for three video sequences under different conditions.

 The ground truth curves were manually marked, and are represented as dense samples traced on the original meshes, together with local connectivity